Table of Contents

 Am I eligible for Paternity Leave if I am probationary/ contractual?

-Yes, you are eligible for Paternity leave if you are probationary, contractual, regular or on project basis as per DOLE Guidelines.
+Yes, you are eligible for Paternity leave if you are probationary, contractual, regular or on a project basis as per DOLE Guidelines.

 Does Paternity Leave Philippines cover Miscarriage?